dafny-lang/dafny/docs/DafnyRef/Types.md

 #### 5.2.3.5.
 Equality

-Both `fp32` and `fp64` types have equality semantics that differ from IEEE 754.
-Equality is defined based on the bit representation:
+Both `fp32` and `fp64` types have equality semantics that differ from IEEE 754. `==` is *value identity* on the floating-point domain: `NaN == NaN` is true, and `-0.0 == 0.0` is false.

+Note that this is value identity, not comparison of bit patterns.
+The domain has exactly one NaN, so all NaN payloads and both NaN signs are the same value — `x.IsNaN && y.IsNaN` implies `x == y`.
+Only the two zeros are distinguished.
+Correspondingly, `x.IsNegative` and `x.IsPositive` are both false for a NaN, since a NaN has no sign.

 - In **compiled contexts** the `==` operator has **well-formedness conditions** that require operands to not be NaN and, if they are zeros, to have the same sign.
   Under these conditions, `==` behaves like IEEE 754 equality.

-- In **ghost contexts** (specifications, assertions): The well-formedness conditions are relaxed, and `==` performs bitwise comparison where NaN equals itself and positive/negative zero are distinct.
+- In **ghost contexts** (specifications, assertions): The well-formedness conditions are relaxed, so value identity is directly observable.

 - The static methods `fp32.Equal(a, b)` and `fp64.Equal(a, b)` provide IEEE 754 equality
   semantics without well-formedness restrictions (NaN is not equal to anything including itself,